-- 10.73 The figures differ significantly, indicating a difference in the approach taken by the TSOs.
-Although MEL has not estimated any fugitive emissions, its forecast for its own fuel combustion emissions are ten times higher than that of GNI (UK). - 10.74 We have not sought to challenge or explain the differences, neither have we sought to establish if the forecasts encompass all of the TSO activities, included contracted-out services such as the MERC. - 10.75 Rather, we consider that this is an area that the TSOs could work together to share knowledge and develop a joint approach while noting that GNI (UK) appears to have more advanced processes for collecting emissions data.. - 10.76 We intend to begin collecting data on BCF through the RIGs from the start of the GT22 period.
+- 10.71 The figures differ significantly, indicating a difference in the approach taken by the TSOs.
+Although MEL has not estimated any fugitive emissions, its forecast for its own fuel combustion emissions are ten times higher than that of GNI (UK). - 10.72 We did not seek to challenge or explain the differences, neither have we sought to establish if the forecasts encompass all of the TSO activities, included contracted-out services such as the MERC.

+- 10.73 Rather, we consider that this is an area that the TSOs could work together to share knowledge and develop a joint approach while noting that GNI (UK) appears to have more advanced processes for collecting emissions data. - 10.74 We intend to begin collecting data on BCF through the RIGs from the start of the GT22 period.